 a) Finalise the assessment if no variation is proposed that is prejudicial to the assessee.
 A copy of the order shall be served to the assessee along with the notice for initiating penalty proceedings and demand notice, if any, stating the sum payable or refund due.

-b) Provide an opportunity of being heard to the assessee if any variation is proposed that is prejudicial to the interest of the assessee.
+b) Provide an opportunity of being heard by the assessee if any variation is proposed that is prejudicial to the interest of the assessee.

 c) Assign the order to a review unit in any one of the RFAC for conducting the review.
 After review, the review unit may either agree with the draft assessment order or suggest any variation.
 It shall communicate the same to the NFAC.